 12. Auto-save cart contents when abandoned

 Saving shopping cart contents or simply auto-saving the items when they abandon the cart can help online customers.
-It helps save their time by allowing them to return to their checkout instantly, eliminating the need to once again browse through the entire shopping website and select the products once again to the shopping cart.
+It helps save their time by allowing them to return to their checkout instantly, eliminating the need to browse through the entire shopping website and select the products again to the shopping cart.

 Auto-saving increases the chance that customers will return to the portal and restart exactly from that spot where they had previously left off, thereby avoiding the need to repeat that process.